nualn/Py-forum/README.md

-# ChatApp
+# Py-forum
 **Note**
 This application is not deployed anywhere.
 You can run it locally by following the instructions below.

-Welcome to the ChatApp!
 This is a simple forum type web app that enables you to chat with other users.
+Written in python and powered by Flask.

 ## Features